The3DP/InstaPrint.github.io/README.md

 # InstaPrint
-InstaPrint is an innovative, cutting-edge solution that redefines convenience for The3DP Shoppe.
-With a simple yet powerful premise, it allows you to seamlessly send emails directly to a bot that instantly activates our printers.
+InstaPrint is an innovative, cutting-edge solution that redefines convenience.
+With a simple yet powerful premise, it allows you to seamlessly send emails directly to a bot that instantly activates printers that are ultra fast.
 Instantly sending your documents, photos, or files from any device is simply “convenient in every way”.
 ##
 Recommended Testing Sites (RTS)
 Are sites that I test these codes on